philipruth.com the internet stylings of philip ruth

 Discovering Dunlap:

-An Archaological Investigation of a Short-Lived Coal-and-Coke Company Town in Fayette County, Pennsylvania
+An Archaeological Investigation of a Short-Lived Coal-and-Coke Company Town

 Pennsylvania Turnpike Commission